-1. Seek a new way of thinking about bonuses.
+1. Seek a new way of thinking about bonuses

 Bonuses!
 Your employees think.
 How will I save or spend this?!
 Bonuses are an exciting time for the workforce; but what do they mean for HR professionals?
 Most likely, bonuses mean that you need to think about how figures compare against performance metrics.
 Traditionally, KPIs include opportunities generated, deals closed and business dollars retained.
 But what about the impact of your greatest asset?
 Did turnover decrease?
 Did engagement levels rise?
 Evaluate the criteria you use to determine how bonuses are awarded.

-2. Believe in your ability to help change your workplace by soliciting regular feedback.
+2. Believe in your ability to help change your workplace by soliciting regular feedback

 Onboarding, exit interviews and everything in between.
 Wait!
 What’s that “everything in between” part?

-4. Engage in work that positively impacts the learning curve for your employees.
+4. Engage in work that positively impacts the learning curve for your employees

 Fundamental shifts to processes, goals and objectives can be challenging for the entire workforce, but particularly for managers who need to be able to do it all.
 Managers are required to exhibit great leadership qualities, understand their team dynamic, motivate their team, make strategic decisions, and develop talent.
-As an HR department, how can you make this as smooth as possible for your management team?
+As an HR professional, how can you make this as smooth as possible for your management team?
 Consider implementing dashboards that puts information at the fingertips of leadership.